 But the deck is stacked against ex-offenders.
 There is a powerful stigma against people who have been convicted of a crime and spent time in jail.
-Those who don't get enough support during the transition from prison back to the community, often end up committing new crimes (usually out of desperation), and are sent back to jail.
+Those who don't get enough support during the transition from prison back to the community often end up committing new crimes (usually out of desperation) and get sent back to jail.

-What kind of supports do halfway houses provide to help these people get back on their feet?
+What kind of support do halfway houses provide to help these people get back on their feet?
 Services are usually grouped into three main categories:

 - Help finding a place to live

 Halfway houses provide safe shelter for eligible people who have served their prison sentence or been released on parole.
 The goal is to help residents find their own place to live and gradually transition out of the halfway house.
 As a community services worker (CSW), you could work closely with residents, local renters, and the city to secure safe and affordable housing.

 - Addiction counselling

 Most halfway houses offer an addiction services program to deal with the common problem of drug, alcohol, and gambling addiction among new residents.
 These programs combine counselling, crisis intervention, and a structured treatment plan residents must follow if they want to remain in the halfway house (treatment plans are often a condition of parole).

 Education and employment services are key to helping convicted offenders transition successfully back into their communities.
 Community services worker training teaches students how to deliver these programs, which often include life skills coaching, job search support, mental health services, and motivational counselling.

 There's a common myth that halfway houses are dangerous places to work and live.
 Many people believe that halfway houses drag down neighbourhood property values and make a community undesirable to new buyers.